hocop/VAE-paraphraser-and-dialogue-model/serving/README.md

-#How to Setup Tensorflow Serving on GPU
+## How to Setup Tensorflow Serving on GPU

 1) Make sure usual tensorflow-gpu is working
     `pip3 show tensorflow-gpu`
-2) Install docker-ce and nvidia-docker.
+2) Install docker-ce and nvidia-docker (google for it).
 If nvidia-docker gives error, it will show proper version of docker-ce.
 Install it.
 3) Go to directory where you want to store tf-server source and run
     `git clone https://github.com/tensorflow/serving`
     `cd serving/tensorflow_serving/tools/docker`